jaanga/jaanga.github.io/demo/doug-d/obj-to-csv/README.md

 _basic-html.html_
 -->

-### Full Screen demo and best link: [OBJ to CSV](https://jaanga.github.io/demo/doug-d/obj-to-csv/)
+### Full Screen demo and best link - OBJ to CSV: https://jaanga.github.io/demo/doug-d/obj-to-csv/

 <details open >

 <summary>Concept</summary>

-Load and view OBJ files in 3D.
-Generate contour lines.
-Export vertices to CSV files.
+* List, select, open and view [OBJ files]( https://en.wikipedia.org/wiki/Wavefront_.obj_file ) in 3D
+* Generate contour points and lines
+* Export contour line vertices to [CSV files]( https://en.wikipedia.org/wiki/Comma-separated_values )

 ### Features

+_In order of appearance on the menu_

-- Load and view OBJ files in 3D
+- Browse, open and view OBJ files in 3D
+	- Open OBJ files using file dialog box
+	- Browse libraries of pre-selected OBJ files on the web
-	- Scale and center geometry
+	- Geometry is automatically scaled, centered and zoomed
-	- Combine multiple geometries into one
+	- Combine multiple geometries into a single Three.js mesh
-- Update mesh
-	- Rotate around XYZ
-	- Select material
-	- Update opacity
-	- Toggle edges, box helper and wireframe
+	- A variety of geometries created by algorithm are available for testing
-- Generate contour lines
+- Generate contour points
 	- Choose one to many
 	- Select elevation of a single contour line
+- Generate contour lines
 	- Menu displays a number of stats
 	- Toggle view of mesh, contours and points
 - Export vertices to CSV files
 	- Export as strings of vertices
 	- XYZ coordinates plus a line index
-- Display settings
+- Settings
 	- Update a variety of scene display settings
+	- Rotate around XYZ
+	- Select material
+	- Update opacity
+	- Toggle edges, box helper and wireframe

 ### Credits